home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 - The filename must be `icon.png`.
 - The aspect ratio of the icon must be 1x1 (square).
 - It is recommended to use an icon size of 128x128px.
+- You can also add a dark mode variant of the icon with the filename `dark_icon.png`

 ## Keeping a changelog